Kurento/doc-kurento-readthedocs/source/tutorials/node/tutorial-helloworld.rst

 As of Kurento Media Server 6.0, the WebRTC negotiation is done by exchanging :term:`ICE` candidates between the WebRTC peers.
-To implement this protocol, the ``webRtcEndpoint`` receives candidates from the client in ``OnIceCandidate`` function.
+To implement this protocol, the ``webRtcEndpoint`` receives candidates from the client in ``IceCandidateFound`` function.
 These candidates are stored in a queue when the ``webRtcEndpoint`` is not available yet.
 Then these candidates are added to the media element by calling to the ``addIceCandidate`` method.